 - For applicants in general, although work experience is not required for admission, if you have had summer jobs or internships or volunteer work of any kind, it may be considered during the admission process but will not compensate for an applicant that does not meet minimum educational or other standards.

 - We do not require GRE or GMAT

 Sections on online application: Collaborative Program, Field of Study, Combined Degree and Proposed Area of Study

-- Responses in these four sections are not required
+- Responses in these four sections on the application form are not required